 Tip 8: Where to Eat & Drink at the Paris Flea Market

 Café Le Paul Bert - Near the entrance of the Paul Bert-Serpette market.
-Go early to snag a seat on the sunny terrace, and relax over wine and bistro food.
+Go early to snag a seat on the sunny terrace, and recharge over wine and bistro food.
+Unlike most Parisian eateries, service is very fast here, so you'll be back to shopping fairly quickly.

 MOB Hotel Terrace Cafe - Wide range of casual food choices such as pizza and salads, with plenty of options for vegans and vegetarians.
 Relax on the terrace while you plan your next purchases.
 See Tip 6 for location.